CaskAle/summit-pi-project/summit-pi.md

 - Because you already have NOOBS, you can ignore the step that refers to setting up your SD card.

 - Once you are up and running, take the time to [configure your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/9).
-At the very minimum, you should [set a unique hostname](#set-a-unique-hostname) and enable [ssh](#ssh) so that you can connect to the device remotely from your laptop.
+At the very minimum, you should [set a unique hostname](#set-a-unique-hostname), enable [ssh](#ssh), change the password, and set up WiFi to a [mobile phone hotspot](#mobile-phone-hotspot) so that you can connect to the device remotely from your laptop.

 - If you will always have access to the keyboard, mouse, and display, it will be useful to go through the [Using your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using) guide.